Arthur Emmett (judge)

-Arthur Robert Emmett, AO, KC (born 1943) is an Australian judge who served as a member of the New South Wales Court of Appeal from 7 March 2013 to 30 September 2015, and has continued to serve as an Acting Judge of the Court of Appeal since that date.
-From 1997 until 2013 he was a judge of the Federal Court of Australia.
-Prior to 1997 he had a career in private legal practice as a barrister and solicitor.
+Arthur Robert Emmett, AO, KC (born 1943) is an Australian federal judge.
+From 1997 to 2013, he was a judge of the Federal Court of Australia.
+Emmett further served as a member of the New South Wales Court of Appeal from 7 March 2013 to 30 September 2015, and he has continued to serve as an Acting Judge of the Court of Appeal since that date.
+Emmett has lectured in Roman Law at the Sydney Law School since 1990, where he holds the title of Challis Lecturer in Roman Law.

 Biography

-Emmett was educated at North Sydney Boys High School and the University of Sydney, where he earned a Bachelor of Arts in 1964, a Bachelor of Laws in 1967, and a Master of Laws in 1976.
+Emmett was born in Crows Nest, New South Wales, Australia in 1943.
+He was educated at North Sydney Boys High School and the University of Sydney, where he earned a Bachelor of Arts in 1964, a Bachelor of Laws in 1967, and a Master of Laws in 1976.
 Emmett has lectured in Roman Law at the Sydney Law School, where he holds the title of Challis Lecturer in Roman Law since 1990.
 On 22 May 2009, the University of Sydney conferred upon Emmett the degree of Doctor of Laws (honoris causa).